Danielle Moonstar: Krakoan Age

 Following the establishment of Krakoa as a mutant nation, Mirage moves there and joins the New Mutants once more, appearing regularly throughout New Mutants (vol. 4) and New Mutants Lethal Legion (2023), as well as other X-Men titles published during the Krakoan Age.
 She uses her powers to help other mutants with their various traumas, including Karma and the resurrected Wolfsbane, and serves as Karma's partner in the Crucible, a combat ritual allowing latter to be reborn and thus free her brother's spirit.
 Mirage later helps free Amahl Farouk from the lingering influence of the Shadow King and aids Magik in transferring the throne of Limbo to Madelyne Pryor.
 Mirage also appears during the 2020–2021 "King in Black" event as a supporting character in the Return of the Valkyries tie-in series.

 During the 2023 "Fall of X" event, Mirage is among the mutants mind-controlled by Professor X into evacuating Krakoa through a teleportation gate to escape the anti-mutant terrorist organization Orchis.
 However, in Realm of X (2023–2024), rather than joining the majority of the Krakoans in the White Hot Room, the young mutant Curse's reality-warping powers cause herself, Mirage, Magik, Dust, and Typhoid Mary to instead emerge in the Asgardian realm of Vanaheim, where they battle the sorceress Saturnyne alongside Thor before returning to Earth.
 After returning from Vanaheim, Mirage joins X-Corps as co-leader with Sunspot in the 2024 "External Threat" storyline of X-Men Unlimited Infinity Comic and fights the Externals to rescue kidnapped mutant children and stop Selene's attempt to ascend to higher power.

 Post-Krakoa

 Mirage is selected by Apocalypse to participate in the tournament that will decide his successor in the 2024 limited series X-Men: Heir of Apocalypse.
-Though she is one of the last four contestants, she is ultimately not chosen as Apocalypse's heir.
+Though she is one of the last four contestants, she is ultimately not chosen as Apocalypse's heir, the position instead going to Cypher.

+Mirage next appears in Magik (vol. 2) (2025), in which it is revealed that following the fall of Krakoa, she encountered the Society of the Eternal Dawn, a secret organization of magic users dedicated to combating apocalyptic threats.
+Believing that the Dawn's knowledge and resources could help create a better future for mutants, Mirage joined the organization.
+During her membership in the Dawn, she teams up with Magik to thwart the escape plans of a demonic threat imprisoned by the Dawn.
+During their journey, Mirage has a therapeutic influence on Magik, who is struggling with the resurgence of her Darkchild persona.
+Later, the pair discover the true corrupt intentions of the Dawn's leader, the Embodiment, and defeat her, leaving the organization in disarray.
+In the aftermath, Mirage contemplates assuming leadership of the Dawn, still having faith in its original mission.